QuantumTopia/fp_takehome/README.md

 # README

 * Notes:
+*   Booking cancellation, event removal, not showing events that have passed and
+*       relevant tests have not been added.
+*
 *   Basic form validations have not been implemented such as data types and valid
 *       values.
 Form error display does not work.
 *